The most mysterious place in every US state

 Wisconsin: Dickeyville Grotto, Dickeyville

 Dickeyville Grotto was the unusual handiwork of Father Matthias Wernerus, a German-American priest who created the monument as a show of faith and patriotism.
 He served as the pastor of the Holy Ghost Parish from 1918 to 1931 and built his masterpiece in the church grounds.
-Made from stone, mortar and various other objects from all over the world, the grotto preserves fossils, shells, crystals, coal, petrified wood, moss and more within its colourful walls.
+Made from stone, mortar, and various other objects from all over the world, the grotto preserves fossils, shells, crystals, coal, petrified wood, moss, and more within its colorful walls.
 It has to be seen to be believed and is open year-round for you to quench your curiosity.

 Roger Watts/Stockimo/Alamy